-Most Indian businesses already run on WhatsApp.
-The enquiries, the order confirmations, the late-night ‘stock hai kya?’ — it all happens there.
+WhatsApp marketing in India means sending opt-in campaigns, updates, and support through the official Business API.
+Most Indian businesses already handle enquiries, order confirmations, and the late-night ‘stock hai kya?’ on the app.
 WhatsApp marketing simply turns that everyday habit into a channel you can run on purpose, at scale, and actually measure.

-This guide skips the fluff.
-You will learn what WhatsApp marketing really is, how to do it without getting your number blocked, what it costs in rupees, and how to pick the right tool.
+This guide sticks to the practical stuff: what WhatsApp marketing actually is, how to do it without getting your number blocked, what it costs in rupees, and how to pick the right tool.

 WhatsApp marketing is the practice of reaching customers on WhatsApp with permission-based messages: offers, updates, reminders, and support, sent to people who chose to hear from you.
 It usually covers four things:

 The key word is permission.
 Real WhatsApp marketing is opt-in.
-That is what separates it from spam, and it is why it works.
+That’s what separates it from spam, and it’s why it works.

 Over 500 million people in India use WhatsApp.
-For most of them, it is the first app they open and the last one they close.
-That gives you three advantages email and SMS cannot match:
+For most of them, it’s the first app they open and the last one they close.
+That gives you three advantages email and SMS can’t match:

 Yes, when you do it the official way.
 Sending marketing messages through the WhatsApp Business API with customer opt-in is fully allowed.
 Two points clear up most of the confusion:

 This decides everything.
+Meta announced in June 2023 that the WhatsApp Business app passed 200 million monthly active users.
 The free Business app is fine for a handful of customers.
 The moment you want to send a campaign to thousands, you need the API, usually through a platform that handles setup, approvals, and sending.

 | WhatsApp Business app | WhatsApp Business API | |